ubc-library-rc/AI_for_coding/content/3_dummy_data.md

 # Dummy Data

 ## Why make dummy data
 Because of data privacy, can’t always upload data to AIs, but being able to do this is helpful when troubleshooting code or just building an analysis.
+Advanced coders use dummy data all the time.
 In addition, having fake data to work with allows you to know the results of statistical tests, which is always a good way to check code.

 ## Making a dummy dataset
 ### What makes a good dummy dataset